Dim Tu Tac

-Dim Tu Tac (Chinese: 點都得) is a Cantonese cuisine restaurant chain in Ho Chi Minh City, Vietnam, particularly famous for their dim sum and Peking duck.
+Dim Tu Tac (Chinese: 點都得) is a restaurant chain in Ho Chi Minh City, Vietnam specializing in Cantonese cuisine, particularly famous for their dim sum and Peking duck.
 Founded in 2015, it has since become one of the most popular restaurants in Ho Chi Minh City and has been awarded the Michelin Bib Gourmand selection in 2023 and 2024.

 Etymology

 In Cantonese, 'Dim Tu Tac' means "anything you want" or "anything is possible."
 The name suggests the aim to establish the restaurant as the go-to place for the most genuine and diverse Cantonese food experiences.

 History

 In early 2015, the brand was founded with its first restaurant in District 4.
 It was then followed by branches at Tân Sơn Nhất Hotel in Phú Nhuận District, next to 7th Military Region headquarters and the same name arena and stadium, District 5 in Queen Plaza Convention and Wedding Center on Trần Hưng Đạo Boulevard in the end of the same year and District 10 in 2017.

 The District 4 branch was officially moved to District 1 on Đông Du Street on January 21, 2018.

 On November 26, 2019, the first branch located in a shopping mall opened in Saigon Centre.